diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL.md

     }

 Please note that for the common cases of daily and monthly partitioning and data production schemes, Schedoscope comes with [basic implementations of traits `DailyParameterization` and `MonthlyParameterization`](View Traits).

+### Instantiation

+As views are Scala case classes, they can be straightforwardly instantiated as objects.
+This is required to build up view dependencies as described in the next section.

+When instantiating a parameterized view, one needs to pass it parameter values.
+In order to build parameter values from standard Scala values, the method `Parameter.p` should be used. `Parameter.p` should also be used to wrap parameters handed over from one view to another.
+This ensures consistent ordering of partitioning columns.

+    import import com.ottogroup.bi.soda.dsl.Parameter._

+    val brandsTodayForShop101 = Brand(p("101"), p("2014"), p("12"), p("04"))
+    val brandsForDifferentShopAtDifferentDate = Brand(p("EC0601"), p("2014"), p("10"), p("24"))